evilsoft/crocks/docs/src/pages/docs/crocks/Either.md

 ```

 Used to construct a `Left` instance of an `Either` that represents the
-`false` portion of disjunction.
-The `Left` constructor takes a value of any type
+`false` portion of a disjunction.
+The `Left` constructor takes a value of any
-and returns a `Left` instance wrapping the value passed to the constructor.
+type and returns a `Left` instance wrapping the value passed to the constructor.

 When an instance is a `Left`, most other methods `Either` returning methods on
 the instance will do nothing to the wrapped value and return another `Left` with
-the same initial value the `Left` instance is constructed with.
+the same initial value the `Left` instance was constructed with.

 ```javascript
 import Either from 'crocks/Either'